-In How to Find Your Artistic Voice: An Essential Guide to Working Your Creative Magic, the Portland-based creative talks about the importance of developing your own style and how it can set you apart from everyone else.
+In How to Find Your Artistic Voice: An Essential Guide to Working Your Creative Magic, the Portland-based creative talks about the importance of developing your own style and how it can set you apart.

-Lisa has spent many years working incredibly hard to get to where she is today: a leading artist known all around the world for her distinctive artworks with clients including MoMA, REI, Harvard University, Martha Stewart Living, Chronicle Books and Random House Publishing, among many others.
+Lisa has spent many years working hard to get to where she is today.
+A leading artist, Lisa is known all over the world for her distinctive artworks with clients including MoMA, REI, Harvard University, Martha Stewart Living, Chronicle Books and Random House Publishing, among many others.

 She is the author of eight other books, including Art Inc: The Essential Guide to Building Your Career as an Artist, and illustrated books The Joy of Swimming, Fortune Favors the Brave, Whatever You Are, Be a Good One, Twenty Ways to Draw a Tulip and A Collection a Day.

 And her latest book, out 6 August, hopes to share some of her success with the creative community.
-Here, we share some of her key tips to help you figure out your own creative voice.
+Here, we share some of her essential tips to help you figure out your own artistic voice.

 We all want to "fit in".
 It's human nature to want to be accepted and loved by our peers.
 But when it comes to being creative, we have to find a unique style – one that is true to ourselves and our creativity.
 Not just because this is where we're most likely to produce our best work but because we need to stand out and be defined and recognised by our style.